How to compile Emacs with native compilation on Windows

 --prefix=/c/opt/emacs

-• --with-native-compilation will enable native compilation option.
+• --with-native-compilation will enable the native compilation option.

-• --with-json will enable native json support.
+• --with-json will enable native JSON support.

 Now you are ready to start the build.